 Here’s the process to use in Sunday school:

-This is the basis.
-The toy or object is simply a way to illustrate the truth.
+First up: This forms the basis.
+The toy or object is simply a way to illustrate the Sunday school lesson.

 2. Find a familiar toy or object from current kid culture.

-This may even mean a trip to the mall.
+Next be ready to visit the mall, if necessary.
 The more children use the item, the more effectively it will connect the truth to their long-term memory.

-3. Use the familiar toy or object when you teach the lesson.
+3. Use the toy or object while teaching.

 Clearly illustrate the Bible truth in age-appropriate language.

-4. Remind kids to think about the truth each time they see the toy or object you used.
+4. Remind kids to think about the truth whenever they see that toy.

 This builds connections and makes lessons stick.